stoermelder/vcvrack-packone/docs/MidiCat.md

 ### LED-binding for MIDI-feedback

 This is an experimental feature which was introduced in v2.0.0: It adds the ability to send MIDI-feedback according to the state of an LED on a module instead of the parameter's actual value.
 This is useful for buttons, which behave in a momentary way and do not represent the state of the parameter.
-Please note: The LED must be on the same module as the mapped parameter, it cannot be on any other module.
+Please note: the LED must be on the same module as the mapped parameter and cannot be on any other module.
 Here is a unpolished introduction video to demonstrate the configuration steps and how this feature works:

 [![LED-binding](https://img.youtube.com/vi/w6AYmfzIuZ4/hqdefault.jpg )](https://www.youtube.com/watch?v=w6AYmfzIuZ4)